-- a) Ensure meaningful engagement, both city-wide and local, during the development of site-specific plans and revisions to the Ribbon of Green Strategic Plan in accordance with the Public Engagement Policy (C593) and Public Engagement Framework, and the principles, actions and commitments of the Indigenous Framework, and the principles, actions, and commitments of the Indigenous Framework. - b) Pursue representation (both direct and through advisory/advocacy groups) from marginalized communities during public engagement processes.
+- a) Ensure meaningful engagement, both city-wide and local, during the development of site-specific plans and revisions to the Ribbon of Green Strategic Plan in accordance with the Public Engagement Policy (C593) and Public Engagement Framework, and the principles, actions and commitments of the Indigenous Framework. - b) Pursue representation (both direct and through advisory/advocacy groups) from marginalized communities during public engagement processes.
 Include socio-economic and cultural minorities, people experiencing homelessness, children and youth, older adults, and people with limited mobility, visual, cognitive, or auditory impairments.